 Prior to joining the Silicon Valley office, Mr. Farrow was an associate in the Business Finance and Restructuring group in Weil’s New York office.
 There, he represented both debtors and creditors in all aspects of domestic and international corporate restructurings and re-financings.
 He has experience with teams advising clients in a variety of industries, including manufacturing, airlines, automotive, high tech, oil and gas, and financial services.

 While in New York, Mr. Farrow’s involvement in Weil’s significant debtor representations included:

-- Vantage Drilling Company, an ultra-deep-water oil and gas offshore drilling company, in its prepackaged chapter 11 cases to restructure more than $2.5 billion in senior secured debt; and
+- Vantage Drilling Company, an ultra-deep-water oil and gas offshore drilling company, in its prepackaged chapter 11 cases to restructure more than $2.5 billion in senior secured debt

 - Endeavour International Corporation, a Houston-based oil and gas exploration and production company with approximately $1.2 billion in funded debt obligations

-Mr. Farrow also represents, on a pro bono basis, a number of low-income clients in housing and immigration matters.
+Mr. Farrow also represents, on a pro bono basis, low-income clients in housing and immigration matters.

 Mr. Farrow received his J.D. from Osgoode Hall Law School in Toronto, Canada.
 He received his undergraduate degree in Aerospace Engineering from Carleton University in Ottawa, Canada.
 Mr. Farrow attended Carleton on a Chancellor’s Scholarship, and graduated with High Distinction and a specialization in aerodynamics, propulsion, and vehicle performance.